diaskarshal/budgetbuddy/README.md

 9. Code the main, stats, and login pages.
 10. Create the connection with the server.

-## Methodology

 ## Compromises
-1. The navbar logic was moved to client/src/pages/Main.js due to an issue in displaying categories in the add transaction modal.
+1. The navbar logic was moved to client/src/pages/Main.js and Stats.js due to an issue in displaying categories in the add transaction form.
 2. The category values were hardcoded.
 The future improvements will be aimed to fix it.
 ## Errors/bugs
-the categories are not listed in the create transaction form and in the update form(blank) the filters on the category side bar are not working
+the filters on the category side bar and top bar are not working
-the selector of amount is not working
 setting the custom data in the amount and frequency filters are not implemented yet
-error in updating the transaction
+pagination

 ## Technologies
 - **Frontend**: React.js, Bootstrap
 - **Backend**: Node.js, Express.js